metal-stack/oci-mirror/README.md

 - [ ] eventually support http(s) artifacts to be stored as OCIs
 - [ ] support Regex Match for image tags
+- [ ] store a OCI artifact which reflects all stored images